practicalli-johnny/jr0cket.github.io-hexo/source/_posts/driving-git-with-emacs-pure-magic-with.html.md

 As I do most of my Clojure development in Emacs, it was great to discover I could drive git from Emacs using Magit.
 What follows is a flow through the first steps with Magit.

+> In part two I look at [Git logs with Magit](/2012/12/driving-git-with-emacs-part-two-may-log.html.html)
 <!-- more -->

 {% img img-code http://2.bp.blogspot.com/-Nw-UkZubf-Y/UNys45ExNRI/AAAAAAAAIzI/QLRPlj5FV7g/s1600/Emacs-magit-status-example.png %}